EugeneUstymenko/automationHillel/ReadMe.md

+# Courses.
+Custom framework
+***
-This project contains a custom framework and tasks for testing different functionality.
+### This project contains a custom framework and tasks for testing different functionality.<br/>And some drafts about used stacks on the framework.
+\
+\
+Stack using instruments:

+    1. Maven
+    2. Selenium/web driver
+    3. Junit
+    4. Selenide
+    5. Rest-assured
+    6. Hamcrest
+    7. Jackson-databind
+    8. Lombok
+    9. Owner
+    10. Assertj-core
+\
+\
+Tests

 Test #1 "Check boxes"